Marilyn Dumont

-Marilyn Dumont (born 1955) is a Canadian poet and educator of Cree/Métis descent.
+Marilyn Dumont (born 1955, Olds, Alberta) is a Canadian poet and educator of Cree / Métis descent.

 Born in northeastern Alberta, she is a descendant of Gabriel Dumont.
 Dumont holds an MFA from the University of British Columbia.
 Her work is widely anthologized.
-She is currently an Associate Professor at the University of Alberta in the Faculty of Arts - English & Film Studies Department and teaches creative writing.
+She is currently a Full Professor at the University of Alberta cross appointed in the Faculties of Arts and Native Studies.
+In the Faculty of Arts - English & Film Studies Department she teaches Indigenous Literature and creative writing.